wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 8. On the **Insert** tab, select **Button** and position your button underneath your table.
 Repeat this process four times.

-9. Change the text on all four buttons to**: Add Column, Drop Column, Show Column, Rename Column** respectively.
+9. Change the text on all four buttons to **Add Column, Drop Column, Show Column, Rename Column** respectively.

 10. Select the **Add Column** button.